 Instead of using applesauce to flavor the muffins, the cinnamon batter is laced with lots of chunky apple bites.
-The soft, light interior is topped with a thick crumb topping, held together with clumps of sweet glaze oozing in all the crevices.
+The soft, tender interior is topped with a thick crumb topping, held together with clumps of sweet glaze oozing in all the crevices.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Now begin to make the apple muffin batter.
+Now begin to make the apple muffin batter in a large mixing bowl.
 Beat together the softened butter, brown sugar, and sugar until very light and fluffy, about 2-3 minutes.
+Mix in the yogurt or sour cream, eggs, and vanilla to combine well.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!

-Gluten-Free Apple Crumb Muffins
+Moist Gluten-Free Apple Muffins (Easy Bakery-Style)

 Ingredients